census-instrumentation/opencensus-website/content/agent/exporters/stackdriver/metrics.md

-In this end-to-end example, we'll have ocagent running and a couple of Go applications that use the [Go ocagent-exporter](/exporters/supported-exporters/go/ocagent) to send over metrics and traces to ocagent and then to Stackdriver.
+In this end-to-end example, we'll have ocagent running and a couple of Go applications that use the [Go ocagent-exporter](/exporters/supported-exporters/go/ocagent) to send over metrics to ocagent and then to Stackdriver.

 ![](/images/ocagent-exporter-stackdriver-metrics-schematic.png)